 The HARP loan is designed for people who are underwater on their mortgage and have credit problems.
 You may be able to save money by refinancing your underwater mortgage if you do a home refinance with HARP.
 Before you get too excited, please check the government website to determine HARP eligibility.

 People with having difficulty documenting income or past problems with their credit may need to consider a sub-prime mortgage.
+If you have difficult documenting your income, ask about the “no doc mortgage” and find out if you meet the underwriting requirements.
 In many cases, the lender will use your original appraisal so that you are able to refinance your house.
 The US government runs this program so that people in trouble on their mortgage do not default.
 Make sure that you check with several companies as we continue to hear about new programs offering mortgage loans for bad credit.

 As you think about refinancing, a lot of your choices will come down to your current credit score, your income and how much equity you have.